cyberhitman3/cyberhitman3.github.io/_posts/2026-09-10-htb-return.md

 ## Introduction

-Return is a Medium difficulty Windows machine featuring an Active Directory environment with a printer management interface.
+Return is an Easy difficulty Windows machine featuring an Active Directory environment with a printer management interface.
 The attack chain involves intercepting IIS traffic to capture credentials, establishing WinRM access, and leveraging Server Operators group membership to hijack a high-privileged service.

 The initial foothold is obtained through a misconfigured printer settings endpoint that accepts user-supplied configuration, which is intercepted and modified in Burp Suite to capture credentials.
 With `svc-printer` credentials, WinRM access is established.